Vinyl Test Pressing Guide

 What is a test pressing?

 In vinyl record production, a test pressing is a set of multiple sample records, which are pressed from the same metal plates that will be used to press the full production run.
-Test pressings are made as a final check to make sure the record meets your full approval, before the complete run is manufactured.
+Test pressings are made as a final check to make sure the record meets your full approval, before the run is manufactured.

 Why should you review test pressings?